-The MS Trust has an email alert which highlights research in MS published in the preceding week.
+The MS Trust has an email alert which highlights research in MS published in the preceding fortnight.
 How do we choose what to include?
 And are we getting it right?
 This is how it works at the moment.

 This is what we do: